NelliIfraimova/Reddit_Clone/Planning/README.md

 Search for different communities/topics (subreddits)

-Make posts:
+* Make posts:
+- images
-images and texts
+- and texts

-Like
+* Like
+- posts
-posts and comments
+- and comments

-have a single place to view all my activity
+* View my activity in one place (my posts and likes)

+* View other's activity:
-have a single place to view other's activity: based on my personal interests based on trends
+- based on my personal interests
+- based on trends